Credit for Prior Learning

 This option can be pursued only if you are not registered in the course for which the exam is sought.
 If you are enrolled in a course and choose the exam option, you may discuss the "challenge exam" option with the instructor.
 For additional information on the challenge exam procedure, consult the College’s Student Handbook.

-Veterans and current military personnel may have the Assessment Center evaluate their previous military educational experience and courses for transfer credit.
+Veterans and current military personnel may have Assessment Services evaluate their previous military educational experience and courses for transfer credit.
 The military training school/course(s) must be recommended for credit by ACE (American Council on Education).
-To begin this process, you need to submit validated records of training programs or military courses to the Assessment Center.
+To begin this process, you need to submit validated records of training programs or military courses to Assessment Services.

 Learn more about the College’s Veterans Services.

 Courses and programs offered through organizations (AT&T, GE, AIB, Police Academy, etc.) can be evaluated for credit.
-Consult the Assessment Center for more information.
+Consult Assessment Services for more information.

 Delaware County Community College recognizes superior achievement in secondary schools by granting advanced-placement college credits to qualified students.